There are 37 articles in this category.

 The workout, a benchmark in the CrossFit community, was designed to match the metabolic demands of an organized MMA fight.
 Five minutes on, 1 minute off for 3-5 rounds.
 Sounds simple enough.

 Sure.
-Words such as “brutal” or “savage”—and assorted others—come to mind… Continue Reading
+Words such as “brutal” or “savage”—and… Continue Reading